mcbusiness04/1percentbetterwithunits/replit.md

 - **New: Curated icons** - Self-improvement focused icons (exercise, mindfulness, productivity, nutrition, sleep)
 - **New: Time habit custom increments** - Time habits now support custom minute increments (e.g., +5 min, +10 min per tap)
 - **New: Edit button in HabitRow** - Pencil icon on each habit row for quick access to habit settings
+- **New: Bad Habits Section** - Track bad habits with green/red toggle states and 5% penalty deduction per tap
+- **New: Progress messaging** - Shows "1% better today" when goals met, or calculated percentage with penalty status
+- **New: Editable daily goals** - Stepper controls in HabitDetailScreen to adjust daily goals
+- **New: Smart icon/color suggestions** - Auto-suggests icons and colors based on habit name keywords with user override

 ## User Preferences
 - No emojis in the UI